nikosdion/joomlatypehints/README.md

 The solution to that is [Rector](https://github.com/rectorphp/rector), a tool for automatically refactoring PHP code.

-This repository ships with YAML configuration files for Rector which will automatically rename legacy classes to their namespaced equivalents.
-The YAML files are generated automatically in the same way as the typehints files.
+This repository ships with PHP configuration files for Rector which will automatically rename legacy classes to their namespaced equivalents.
+The PHP files are generated automatically in the same way as the typehints files.

 Here's how to do it.

 First, find the file with the _minimum_ Joomla version your codebase supports.
-For example, if you want to support _at least_ Joomla 3.8 you need the file `joomla_3_8.yaml`.
+For example, if you want to support _at least_ Joomla 3.8 you need the file `joomla_3_8.php`.

-Copy this file into the root of your repository and rename it to `rector.yaml`.
+Copy this file into the root of your repository and rename it to `rector.php`.

 Now run:

-`docker run -v $(pwd):/project rector/rector:latest process /project --config /project/rector.yaml --dry-run`
+`docker run -v $(pwd):/project rector/rector:latest process /project --config /project/rector.php --dry-run`

 to see the changes Rector will do to your repository.
 Skip the `--dry-run` parameter to apply the changes to your code.